-Despite Asia’s astounding economic growth and population density, there are still wild, completely unexplored places.
+Despite Asia’s astounding economic growth and population density, there are still wild and completely unexplored places.

-Approximately 44 never-before-contacted tribes are thought to exist in the jungles of Papua, Indonesia, alone!
+Approximately 44 never-before-contacted tribes are thought to exist in the jungles of Papua, Indonesia, alone.
 Despite Sumatra's close geographical proximity to the metropolis of Kuala Lumpur, uncontacted or lightly contacted tribes are still assumed to exist in the rainforests.
-There are lots of places to hide on the sixth largest island in the wold!
+There are lots of places to hide on the sixth largest island in the world!

 Mobile Phones Aren't a Thing in North Korea

-With an average of only 12.2 mobile phones per 100 citizens, North Korea has the second lowest mobile phone density in the world.
-Cuba ranks at the lowest.
+With an average of only 12.2 mobile phones per 100 citizens, North Korea has the second-lowest mobile phone density in the world.
+Cuba ranks as the lowest.